hassan-byt0/Hassan-byt0-/README.md

     ABOUT ME
 </h2>

-I'm a Full Stack Developer who loves building websites and a ML Engineer driven by data, algorithms and providing analytical business solutions.
+I'm a Web Developer who loves building websites and a ML Engineer driven by data, algorithms and providing analytical business solutions.

 I'm pursuing my BTech in Electronics and Communication from D.J.
 Sanghvi College of Engineering.